 Restaurant, Table Service.
-Any business establishment whose principal business is the sale of foods or beverages, typically served by waiters/waitresses, to the customer in a ready-to-consume state, in individual servings, or in nondisposable containers, and where the customers consume these foods while seated at tables or counters located within the building.
+Any business establishment whose principal business is the sale of foods or non-alcoholic beverages, typically served by waiters/waitresses, to the customer in a ready-to-consume state, in individual servings, or in non-disposable containers, and where the customers consume these foods while seated at tables or counters located within the building.
+The sale of alcoholic beverages for on-site consumption may only occur as authorized by a Restaurant Liquor license issued by the State of Connecticut and shall not constitute the principal activity of the use.

-Restaurant, Fast Food.
-Any business establishment whose principal business is the sale of foods or beverages to the customer in a ready-to-consume state, typically served in paper, plastic or other disposable containers, for consumption within the restaurant building, elsewhere on the premises or for carryout/delivery for consumption off the premises.
+- Restaurant, Fast Food.
+Any business establishment whose principal business is the sale of foods or non-alcoholic beverages to the customer in a ready-toconsume state, typically served in paper, plastic or other disposable containers, for consumption within the restaurant building, elsewhere on the premises or for carryout/delivery for consumption off the premises. - Outdoor Dining Accessory to Restaurant.
+A designated outdoor space, where tables, chairs and other seating or a standing area are utilized for outdoor table service or self-service dining that is used in conjunction with an under the same management and exclusive control of an approved restaurant. - Resubdivision.

-Resubdivision.
 A change in a map of an approved or recorded subdivision or resubdivision if such change (a) affects any street layout shown on such map, (b) affects any area reserved thereon for public use or (c) diminishes the size of any lot shown thereon and creates an additional building lot, if any of the lots shown thereon have been conveyed after the approval or recording of such map.